jimeh/common-flow/common-flow.md

        history.
     4. You SHOULD regularly push your work to the same named branch on the remote server.
-    5. You MUST create separate change branches for each distinctly different change.
-You MUST NOT include multiple unrelated changes into a single change branch.
+    5. You SHOULD create separate change branches for each distinctly different change.
+You SHOULD NOT include multiple unrelated changes into a single change branch.
     6. When a change branch is created, the branch that it is created from SHOULD be referred to as the "source branch".
 Each change branch also